ErikEJ/erikej.github.io/_posts/2024-04-02-dacfx-codeanalysis.md

 (Replace the word `Enterprise` with the Visual Studio product that you want the rules to work in and that you have installed)

-The additional rules will automatically be discovered and run by the DacFX framework during analysis (build).
+The additional rules will automatically be discovered and run during analysis (build).

 You can run the Microsoft rules during build on your own PC and any Windows build agent.
 You **cannot** bring other rules when using a Microsoft hosted build agent, as the rules .dll must be placed in a read only folder on the agent.

 # Custom rules with Azure Data Studio/VS Code

-You can also add .NET 6 / .NET Standard based rule .dll files to your Database Project in Azure Data Studio and VS Code.
+It is also possible to add .NET 6 (or later) based rule .dll files to your Database Project in Azure Data Studio and VS Code.

 Azure Data Studio supports two flavors of Database Projects - the classic SDK project and a "SDK-style" project type (in preview).

-Enable code analysis by editing the .sqlproj file, and add this to a PropertyGroup:
+Enable code analysis by editing the .sqlproj file - add this to a PropertyGroup:

 ```xml
 <RunSqlCodeAnalysis>True</RunSqlCodeAnalysis>
 ```

-You can use the rules .dll files I have published, locate the rules .dll files in the `lib\netstandard2.1` folder in the NuGet packages, as described above.
+You can use the rules .dll files I have published, locate the .NET compatible rules files in the `lib\netstandard2.1` folder in the NuGet packages, as described above.

 ## Classic .sqlproj